pupilfirst/wd101-scripts/basic-introduction-html-css/css-and-styling-structure/README.md

 # Script

-In this lesson, we will learn about what CSS is and how we can use it in our webpages.
+In this lesson, we will learn about what CSS or Cascading Style Sheets is and how we can use it in our webpages.

 ### What is CSS?

-While HTML is used to define the structure and semantics of your content, CSS or Cascading stylesheets allows you to create great-looking web pages.
+While HTML is used to define the structure and semantics of your content, CSS or Cascading Style Sheets allows you to create great-looking web pages.
 You can use CSS to change the font, color, size, and spacing of your content.
 You can also split it into multiple columns, or add animations and other decorative features.

 ### CSS syntax